ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1920-bcc-interior.md

 ---
-citation: "Digital photograph of print photograph, used with permission from Caroline Valley Community Church."
+citation: "Digital photograph of print photograph, used with permission from Caroline Valley Community Church"
 ---